klimentij/NerdQA/backend/skills/BenchGen/Quotes/prompt.md

 8. **Extract the quote:**
    - Copy the quote exactly, maintaining its original structure and content.
    - Preserve the original citations exactly as they appear in the paper, including numeric citation formats like [1], [2], etc.
+   - Trim any parts of the quote that directly relate to the current study, ensuring the quote can be read as a standalone synthesis.
    - It is crucial to copy the quote character-for-character, including any broken words, mistakes, or unusual formatting.
 Even a single character difference will cause the entire job to fail.

 9. **Create a references list:**